 - Valid company card

-Dubai is one of such cities that accommodates and welcomes international students from all around the world to come and study.
+Dubai is one such city that accommodates and welcomes international students from all around the world to come and study.
 With its fast-growing economy, one of the best in the Asian world, it possesses great career growth and work opportunities for students.
-Working and studying in Dubai is now easier to accomplish since the labor law has been amended to allow international students to work for up to 15 hours per week either for a full-time or part-time job.
-Since the living lifestyle in Dubai is on the high side, this is then the major challenge of most international students which makes them get small jobs to assist them financially.
-Dubai is filled with a great culture and nice environment which attracts tourists from all around the world.
-If all the regulations of the UAE are followed, most especially in Dubai, as an international student, you will enjoy your stay there, working and studying with ease.
+Working and studying in Dubai is now easier to accomplish since there is an amendment to allow international students to work for up to 15 hours per week, either for a full-time or part-time job.
+Since the living lifestyle in Dubai is on the high side, this is a major challenge for most international students, which makes them get small jobs to assist them financially.
+Dubai has a great culture and a nice environment that attracts tourists from all around the world.
+If all the regulations of the UAE.